 Select OK to proceed.

 Select your time zone by geographical area and city.
 You can type the first letter of the desired locale to jump to the first entry that begins with this letter.
 Choose OK to proceed.

 Specify how you want the server to determine local time: using NTP or manual time entry.
 Make your selection, and choose OK to proceed.

-If using NTP, select NTP is configured by my DHCP server or enter at least one NTP server name or IP address in the fields below.
-Choose OK.
+- If using NTP, select NTP is configured by my DHCP server or enter at least one NTP server name or IP address in the fields below.
+Choose OK to proceed.

 Citrix Hypervisor assumes that the time setting in the BIOS of the server is the current time in UTC.